 - Minimizing filth from the housing area to the milking area.
 Especially winter wet months.

 The importance of the goat milking area and cleanliness matters for the milk.
 Know and practice the factors to healthy goats and milk.
 Consider setting up your goat milking area and go for it.
 Take on the adventure of milking with the right tools, so it can be an enjoyable happy everyday task.
-Get the how-to milk a goat course to make your life easier to quickly learn more tips.
+Get the A-Z Milk Goat Course to make your life easier to quickly learn more tips.
 This course can short-cut your time to be a successful steward of goats.
 Whether you are a first-time milker or you’re experienced but looking for the finer points; this course will help you.

 At packgoats.com our mission is to become a leading resource on all things for owning your goats.
 In addition, help you feel confident about the information and be successful in caring for your goats.

 Check out the Pack Goat Gift Card for that special goat lover in your life.
 Whether it’s a holiday, birthday, no matter the occasion, they will not be disappointed!
 Gift cards are valid for any products on packgoats.com!